salma4595/shopper-review/README.md

 * Run `npm i` to install required dependencies.

-* Create a folder in path `public/` name it `ouploads`, this is used by multer to upload images.
+* Create a folder in path `public/` name it `uploads`, this is used by multer to upload images.

 ## Wireframes